s-kyungyong/Kronos/Functional_annotations/README.md

 ## InterProScan

-Domain annotations are from InterProScan.
 Due to memory issues, each database was searched and then all outputs were concatnated.
 ```
 DATABASES="FunFam-4.3.0 SFLD-4 PANTHER-18.0 Gene3D-4.3.0 Hamap-2023_05 PRINTS-42.0 ProSiteProfiles-2023_05 Coils-2.2.1 SUPERFAMILY-1.75 SMART-9.0 CDD-3.20 PIRSR-2023_05 ProSitePatterns-2023_05 AntiFam-7.0 Pfam-37.0 MobiDBLite-2.0 PIRSF-3.10 NCBIfam-14.0"